-Show and Tell is both a favorite and a fun activity for preschoolers.
-Despite the fact that this scenario is considered a demonstration of a child’s favorite toy and is often not subjected to pedagogical control, as well as limited in time, this exercise has a powerful educational and supportive potential.
+What is show and tell?
+This is both a favorite and a fun activity for preschoolers.
+Despite the fact that this scenario is considered a demonstration of a child’s favorite toy and is often not subjected to pedagogical control, as well as limited in time, this exercise has a supportive potential.

-Show and Tell is, in fact, a powerful communication tool, which can greatly develop communication skills, enhance children’s confidence, and create an even friendlier atmosphere in class.
 In the article, we will consider in detail and from a pedagogical perspective the topic of Show-and-Tell for children or all about show-and-tell for kids and how to make this process for each child as useful and interests-inciting as possible.
-In other words, it is a comprehensive guide for educators, as well as parents, who would like to provide all opportunities for the kids to make the best of their Show-and-Tell experience.
+In other words, it is a comprehensive guide for educators, as well as parents, who would like to provide all opportunities for the kids to make the best of their classroom vs at home experience.

 Emotional Development: Expressing Feelings and Experiences